MSc in Biosystems Engineering - MATE Directorate of Education

 Language of conduction: Hungarian or English

-Specialisation is not defined.
+The specialization is not defined.

 Skills and professional competences acquired on completion of the program